andrew/ultimate-awesome/README.md

 - [awesome-blockchain](https://github.com/blockchainplus/awesome-blockchain) - 区块链资源列表(A curated list of blockchain resources.).
 - [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
 - [awesome-internals](https://github.com/ghaiklor/awesome-internals) - A curated list of awesome resources and learning materials in the field of X internals.
-- [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.
 - [awesome-gulp-cn](https://github.com/Pines-Cheng/awesome-gulp-cn) - Gulp资料大全：入门、插件、包等，已完结。.
 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
+- [GPA-LM](https://github.com/BAAI-Agents/GPA-LM) - This repo is a live list of papers on game playing and large multimodality model - "A Survey on Game Playing Agents and Large Models: Methods, Applications, and Challenges".
 - [awesome-refreshing-llms](https://github.com/hyintell/awesome-refreshing-llms) - EMNLP'23 survey: a curation of awesome papers and resources on refreshing large language models (LLMs) without expensive retraining.
+- [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.
 - [Awesome-Server-Side-Swift](https://github.com/Jinxiansen/Awesome-Server-Side-Swift) -  Swift 服务端开发 Perfect、Vapor资料。.
 - [Awesome-Mamba](https://github.com/pengzhangzhi/Awesome-Mamba) - Awesome list of papers that extend Mamba to various applications.
 - [awesome-systools](https://github.com/Spacial/awesome-systools) - Awesome Systools is a collection of sysadmins daily handy tools.